 Director of Programs

 Ibrahím came to the Abode of the Message as Property Rentals Manager in August of 2015 and was promoted to Director of Programs in March 2016.
 He is a second-generation Abodian and Sufi, his father having been a student of Pir Vilayat and Abode Works Commissioner in the late 70s.

 Ibrahím’s whole life has been oriented around the search for truth and union with the Immensity, leading him from studies in Rhetoric and Sociology to Divinity studies; he found a particular resonance with intentional spiritual community and universal mysticism.
 After studies, he was recruited as a manager for a Fortune 500 company and was promoted around the midwest until he felt the call to find something more congruent with his inner life, which led him to teach theology, English, and dissertation writing in Hong Kong for two years.
 A month after returning from Hong Kong, Ibrahím visited the Abode after 30-some years and knew he had returned to “the home of his soul.”
 He was hired within a few days of leaving the 2015 Season of the Rose.

 At the Abode, Ibrahím works on myriad fronts – residents, programs, business, chairs the Admissions Committee, and partners on many projects in various concentrations, striving to embody love, harmony, and beauty.
-As a life-long student of the One, Ibrahím is also a member of the current Inayati Order’s Suluk Academy Jabalqa Class under the tutelage of Sarafil Bawa, Pir Zia Inayat-Khan.
+As a life-long student of the One, Ibrahím is also a graduate of the Inayati Order’s Suluk Academy Jabalqa Class under the tutelage of Sarafil Bawa, Pir Zia Inayat-Khan.